debian-live/live-build/includes/common/README.txt

 Intro
 =====

-   This is one of the CD-ROMs of the Debian GNU/Linux distribution.
+   This is one disc in a set containing the the Debian GNU/Linux distribution.
 Debian is a very extensive collection of software.
 But it is more.
 It is a complete Operating System (OS) for your computer.
    And it is free (as in "freedom").

    An operating system is the set of basic programs and utilities that make your computer run.
 At the core of an operating system is the